 How to visit: arrange a tour through a local tour operator or your accommodation

-The hike starts with a 6 to 8 hour hike up Acatenango to base camp.
+The hike starts with a 6 to 8-hour hike up Acatenango to base camp.
 This part of the hike isn’t exactly spectacular.
-You’ll start by walking through farmland and then up through a forest.
-This is an extremely challenging walk.
+You’ll begin by walking through farmland and then up through a forest.
+This is a highly challenging walk.
 It’s not technical, but it’s very steep and feels never-ending.
-Once you’re above the trees, you’ll be pleased to hear the hike flattens out a little as you make your way to base camp.

-You can see it during the day, but the real magic begins after sunset when the sky turns dark.
-This is when the red of the lava really shows.
-I’m not saying this lightly, but it was a life changing experience.
-After watching the eruption, the idea is to get some sleep ahead of climbing to the summit of Acatenango the following morning for sunrise.
+After watching the eruption, the idea is to sleep before climbing to the summit of Acatenango the following morning for sunrise.
 But you’ll be lucky to sleep with the sound of the nearby Fuego erupting.

 At around 4am, it’ll be time to start the final push to the summit.
 This was the hardest part of the climb for me.
-A lot of the track is ash and it’s VERY hard to walk on.
+A lot of the track is ash, and it’s VERY hard to walk on.
 Keep pushing on – I promise it’s worth it.

 The Santa Maria Volcano